DustinWatts/esp32-touchdown/README.md

 ![TFT Backlight Select](http://www.dustinwatts.nl/ESP32-TouchDown/backlight_select.png)

 The touch controller is a FocalTech FT62x6 ([datasheet](https://github.com/DustinWatts/esp32-touchdown/blob/main/Hardware/Datasheets/FT6236-FocalTechSystems.pdf)).
-The FT62x6 uses I2C and has address 0X38.
+The first batch uses an FT6236 and the second batch of boards has the FT6206.
+Both have the same I2C address of 0X38.
 I made an Arduino IDE library available here: [https://github.com/DustinWatts/FT6236](https://github.com/DustinWatts/FT6236).
+This library also supports the FT6202.

 Pins used by the FT62x6 are: